 While the oil and gas industry has long been vulnerable to the boomand-bust cycles, the unprecedented challenges of the past two years will very likely remain significant for a good while yet.
-Therefore, resilience will be required to respond to the energy market shocks and navigate the challenges presented by energy transition - which includes nurturing a robust and strong Oil & Gas.
-Services and Equipment (OGSE) ecosystem.
+Therefore, resilience will be required to respond to the and systematically.